brooks-builds/full-stack-todo-rust-course/README.md

 ## Clean up and Polish

-- [ ] Come up with a font that doesn't suck
+- [x] Come up with a font that doesn't suck
 - [ ] Update colors to be nice and less eye bleeding
 - [ ] Handle attempting to log in with a user that doesn't exist better (500 error right now)
-- [ ] Handle if the user isn't logged in, but tries to see a protected page
+- [x] Handle if the user isn't logged in, but tries to see a protected page
 - [ ] Keep the user logged in over page refreshes
 - [ ] check other browsers
 - [ ] Error bar should not flash unless there is a real error
+- [ ] Decide if we should refactor to smaller components

 ## Design